These-Walls-CAN-Talk/these-walls-can-talk/README.md

 ### What You Can Expect

 Our goal is to hear from you!
 Various stories from the community will be presented here for your viewing, so you can see _Point Saint Charles_ from different walks of life.
 Interested in getting your story on the site?
 Let us know at @thesewallscantalk@outlook.com

+## Point Saint Charles Spotlight #2: Patrick de Gruyter

+Patrick de Gruytern has been working with Saint Columba for only three years, but has already become a central pillar of the community.
+Born in Germany, he came to Canada and did his Undergrad at Concordia University, then after a brief internship became senior project coordinator.
+Here his story below!

+<audio src="audio.mp3" controls preload></audio>